numpattern/numpattern.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: About
 subtitle:
 bigimg: /img/per002rz.jpg
 ---

 My name is Harold Velasquez S., a M.Sc. student in Geostatistics at the University of Alberta.
 I spent some years in the mining industry as a geologist.
-I'm currently interested in developing software for uncertainty characterization and processes integration.
+I'm interest in graphs and consciousness.
+I have some experience in mining as a geologist

 **What is my motivation?**
 To start a communite where knowledge can be shared and accesed in real time.